tartley/edpath/README.txt

 Todo
 ----

+* stop using module doctrings for usage text, it fails with -O
+* strip out unneeded modules in py2exe output
+* gracefully handle EDITOR not set or doesn't exist
+* modify setup.py to split readme by paras, not lines. see setup-fix.py
 * convert makefile to bin\.sh files?
-  * modify setup.py to split readme by paras, not lines
-  * gracefully handle EDITOR not set or doesn't exist
-  * reasses README / usage: which is for which audiences?
+* reasess README / usage: which is for which audiences?
 * needs a canonical webpage for *users* (not python devs)
 * store backups of old PATH values in case user trashes their PATH?
 * option to output on stdout in ';' delimited form
 * make Linux-friendly.
 Presumably we can only display the output there, not persist it.

 Thanks